FormidableLabs/victory-native-xl/website/docs/cartesian/cartesian-chart.md

 ### `gestureLongPressDelay`

-The `gestureLongPressDelay` prop allows you to set the delay for the pan gesture.
-Default: `100`.
+The `gestureLongPressDelay` prop allows you to set the delay in milliseconds before the pan gesture is activated.
+Defaults to `100`.

 ## Render Function Fields